Easy Boiled Fruit Cake

 Oh my goodness I just adore this easy boiled fruit cake recipe.
-I confess though I am a complete fruit cake addict.
+I confess though I am a complete fruit cake fanatic.
 In fact, I honestly avoid making it now as I literally devour the whole thing in an embarrassingly short amount of time with the hope that nobody else notices....it is my guilty pleasure.

 Besides being just so unbelievably easy, the beauty of this cake is that the fruit plumps up during the boiling process, completely rehydrating and bouncing back into life.
 It's then just a case of mixing in the dry ingredients and job done!